 How many of us made New Year’s resolutions this year to be a fitter, healthier, better version of ourselves?
 And how many days did it take to break those New Year’s resolutions?

-I’ve been reading up and it does appear as though people generally give up their New Year Resolutions by around the 3rd weekend of January – according to Tyla anyway.
+I’ve been reading up, and it appears that people generally give up their New Year Resolutions by around the 3rd weekend of January – according to Tyla anyway.

 I honestly get so fed up when I see the New Year, New Me posts.
-Hey, I admit it, I used to be guilty of them too!
+Hey, I admit it; I used to be guilty of them too!
 I used to want to become a completely different person because I was so unhappy with who I was.
-But I’ve come to realise a few things since suffering from mental health issues.
-And I think New Year, New Me is bad for our mental health.
+But I’ve realised a few things since suffering from mental health issues.
+And I think New Year, New Me is terrible for our mental health.

 And here’s why

-The old you has got you through 100% of the worst days that you have ever had.
-The old you is strong, how do you know the new you will get you through those bad days?
+The old you is strong.
+The old you has got you through 100% of the worst days you have ever had.
+How do you know the new you will get you through those bad days?

 Breaking a resolution doesn’t mean that you have failed.
 We’re only human at the end of the day.
 Just pick yourself back up and carry on.
-You’re not starting again, it’s just all part of your journey.
+You’re not starting again; it’s just part of your journey.
 You can’t expect it to all be plain sailing.
-And if you do, I’m sorry to tell you, but it’s not realistic and that’s not how life works.
+And if you do, I’m sorry to tell you, but it’s not realistic, and that’s not how life works.